charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 **Game 3:** He plays [[Spreading Seas]] on my [[Stomping Ground]] and leaves up double [[Field of Ruin]].
 I pact for [[Gaea's Revenge]] to knock him down to six.
 He then blows up my green sources.

 > I know.
 It's real bad.
+He wasn't even putting pressure on me -- I could have just waited to draw [[Gaea's Revenge]] naturally.
+>
-This loss wasn't even tilting.
+> This loss wasn't even tilting.
 It just made me realize how exhausted I was.

 7-7-1